 - IDs form at least half of the Board and the Chairman is an ID, which demonstrates that the IDs play a substantive role, and assure the objectivity and independence of the decision making process concerning nomination.
 This also mitigates any concerns of conflict which can be managed by having the conflicted Directors abstain from the decision making process.
 Further, conflict situations are less likely to arise in matters of nomination.

 The SGX-ST has also issued a Practice Note which provides that the requirement for the establishment of nominating and remuneration committee under the Listing Manual does not apply to REITs if the REIT complies with regulations made under the SFA relating to board composition of a REIT manager.
 As the Manager complies with Regulation 13D of the SFR relating to the composition of the Board of the Manager, the Manager is of the opinion that the corporate governance requirements relating to the nominating and remuneration committee have been substantively addressed.

 The Board has adopted the following criteria and process for selecting, appointing and reappointing Directors and for reviewing the performance of Directors:

-- The Board, on an annual basis, carries out a review of the Board composition as well as on each occasion when an existing ID gives notice of his or her intention to retire or resign.
+- The Board carries out a proactive review of the Board composition on an annual basis as well as on each occasion that an existing ID gives notice of his intention to retire or resign.
 The review includes assessing the collective skills, knowledge and experience of Directors represented on the Board to determine whether the Board, as a whole, has the skills, knowledge and experience required to achieve the Manager’s objectives for CRCT.
-In carrying out this review, the Board considers the need for the Board composition to reflect balance in matters such as skills representation, tenure, experience, age spread and diversity (including gender diversity), taking into account benchmarking within the industry as appropriate.
+In carrying out this review, the Board considers the need for the Board composition to reflect balance in matters such as skills representation, tenure, experience, age spread and diversity (including gender diversity).

 - External consultants may be engaged from time to time to access a wide base of potential directors.